Germany at the 2026 Winter Olympics

-Germany will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026, and it will be the nation's 14th appearance as a unified country at the Olympic Winter Games.
-Except for 1948, due to the nation's role in World War II.
+Germany competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, which was held from 6 to 22 February 2026, and it will be the nation's 14th appearance as a unified country at the Olympic Winter Games.
+Except for 1924 and 1948 in the aftermath of the World Wars.
 From 1956 through 1964, Germans competed as part of the United Team of Germany (UTG); in 1968, the team was split into two teams West Germany and East Germany.
 One year after the fall of the Berlin Wall, West and East Germany re-united as one country with their reunification in 1990, and it has participated in every Winter Olympics since Albertville 1992.

+The team consisted of 185 athletes, 99 men and 86 women, along with four reserve athletes.
+It was the largest German contingent ever sent to these Winter Games.

+Meanwhile, luge pair Tobias Arlt and Tobias Wendl were the country's flagbearer during the closing ceremony.

+Germany concluded the Games with a total of 26 medals, including 8 gold, 10 silver, and 8 bronze.
+While the country maintained a strong position in sliding sports, the total represented a slight decline compared to previous Games, with Germany dropping from second to fifth place in the final gold medal standings.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.